-Our Sunday program and Thursday Beginner’s Mind program are great places to start for beginners.
+Our Sunday program is a great place to start for beginners.
 Our regular Sunday program includes sitting meditation, walking meditation, dharma talk and discussion, and temple work practice.
 The morning ends with tea and social time.

 Take a class or workshop.